ameliacitradewi/Python-Ecommerce-with-Django-Frameworks/README.md

 # Django eCommerce with Python

-This project is an eCommerce website built with Django, utilizing a Bootstrap template for the front-end design.
+This project is an eCommerce website built with Python and Django Framework, utilizing a Bootstrap template for the front-end design.
 It includes features such as user authentication (login/logout), product details, pagination, and a checkout process with PayPal Sandbox for testing purposes.

 ![alt text](https://github.com/ameliacitradewi/Python-Ecommerce-with-Django-Frameworks/blob/main/Documentation/1.png)
 ![alt text](https://github.com/ameliacitradewi/Python-Ecommerce-with-Django-Frameworks/blob/main/Documentation/2.png)